pohka/Quas-Website/roadmap.md

 * dont know what language the code blocks are
 * Component.setProps() needs to be tested
 * fix changing props
-* back and forward history doesn't work properly
+* back and forward history doesn't work properly (make sure it also works with router aliases and redirects)
 * test if unmounting and rendering the component again will mess up vdom synced with dom
+* router aliases with dynamic urls

 ## routing